nyctonio/turborepo-starter/README.md

 # Turborepo starter

-This is an official pnpm starter turborepo.
+This is an custom pnpm starter turborepo.

 ## What's inside?